JuneSoftware/DDMathParser/README.markdown

     NSLog(@"%@", [[DDMathEvaluator sharedMathEvaluator] evaluateString:@"multiplyBy42(3)" withSubstitutions:nil]);  //logs "126"

 You can also unregister added functions.
 You cannot unregister built-in functions, nor can they be overridden.
 The evaluator retains the target.

+The method used to implement the function must:
+- return a `DDExpression*`.
+Must not be `nil`.
+- take 3 parameters (beyond `self` and `_cmd`):
+ - an `NSArray*`: the arguments to the function.
+An array of `DDExpression` objects.
+May be empty, but is never `nil`.
+ - an `NSDictionary*`: the variable substitutions for the expression.
+May be `nil`.
+ - a `DDMathEvaluator*`: the evaluator being used to evaluate the expression.

+If these conditions are not met, the method will not be registered.
+If your function requires that a certain number of arguments be present, you may raise an exception if that condition is not met.

 Function names must begin with a letter, and can contain letters and digits.
 Functions are case-insensitive.  (`mUlTiPlYbY42` is the same as `multiplyby42`)